KCL-Health-NLP/nlp-one-day-workshop/README.md

 - Understand the need to process language when re-using electronic health records for research, the computational difficulties language poses, and how natural language processing (NLP) can help to solve these.
 - Appreciate the main paradigms of NLP, and their relative strengths and weaknesses.
 - Develop an overview of how language is represented computationally, and how these representations can be used to build models of text.
-- Gain a basic understanding of neural networks and their use in NLP.
+- Gain a basic understanding of neural networks, their use in NLP, and generative AI.
 - Gain practical experience of building simple NLP applications using Python.
 - Appreciate the broader health research context in which NLP can sit, and the development process needed to implement NLP in this context.

 ## Target audience and skills required

+- The course is aimed at early career health researchers who want to explore the basic concepts of NLP and its application to electronic health record text.
+- The course is not aimed primarily at those with an extensive computer science or data science background, though you are welcome to come along, and perhaps benefit from a different perspective.
+- This is not a theoretical course, though we will provide pointers for further reading after the course.

 ## Format

+The course will be delivered through:

+- Pre-workshop video lectures and preparatory material.
+- A one day hands-on practical workshop.
+This will mainly consisat of Python practicals, interspersed with very short presentations.
+- Suggested reading for those of you who want to explore the topic further.

-## Pre-course material
+## Pre-workshop material

 You can find links to some introductory videos below.
 You should watch these before the workshop.
 The lectures are taken from a 10 day taught course on NLP, and on occasion refers to other parts of that course.
 Just ignore those references - you only need the main content you need.